sskaje/mh/README.md

 # MH

-A Memory Editor for iOS/macOS with Javascript support
+A memory editor for iOS/macOS with Javascript support.

 ## Requirement